-Recent surveys show that students, staff, and parents describe our campus as a safe, orderly and respectful place to be.
-They feel that it is easy to create/establish relationships and that it is easy to communicate with other students, faculty and staff.
-Students, teachers and parents have a good perception of our school.
+Recent surveys show that students, staff and parents feel that our campus is a safe, orderly and respectful place to be.
+They feel that it is easy to effectively communicate with other students, faculty and staff.
+Overall, our school and community have a good perception of our school.
 Daily classroom schedules are posted outside each door, so as to show the amount of time assigned to each subject based on the number of district minutes expected per subject.
 However, if students require additional time, adjustments are made.
 Additionally, daily schedules are regularly checked by the leadership team in an effort to hold every staff member accountable for the instructional time each day.

-We consistently provide opportunities for our parents to be involved in their child's academic and socioemotional success.
-Parents participate in our Book Fairs, PTA, CPAC, as school volunteers and with several other programs/activities throughout the school year.
-Parents are welcome to attend monthly parent meetings which cover a variety of topics.
+We consistently provide opportunities for our parents to be involved in their child's academic and socio-emotional success.
+Parents participate as school volunteers in our book fairs, PTA, CPAC and with several other programs/activities throughout the school year.
+Parents are welcome to attend monthly parent meetings, which cover a variety of topics arranged by our school counselor.
 According to the most recent parent survey, they felt that the school provided great parental involvement opportunities and excellent weekly communication through a variety of digital platforms.